EigenGame Unloaded: When playing games is better than optimizing: Experiments

-To ease comparison with previous work, we count the \emph{longest correct eigenvector streak} as introduced in~\citet{gemp2021eigengame}, which measures the number of eigenvectors that have been learned, in order, to within an angular threshold (e.g., $\frac{\pi}{8}$) of the true eigenvectors.
-We also measure how well the set of $\hat{v}_i$ captures the top-$k$ subspace with a normalized subspace distance: $1 - \frac{1}{k} \cdot \Tr(U^*P) \in [0, 1]$ where $U^*=VV^{\dagger}$ and $P=\hat{V}\hat{V}^{\dagger}$~\citep{tang2019exponentially}.
-Shading in plots indicates $\pm$ standard error of the mean.
+As in EigenGame, we omit the projection of gradients onto the tangent space of the sphere; specifically, we omit line 8 in~\Algref{unbiased_eg}.
+As discussed in~\citet{gemp2021eigengame}, this has the effect of intelligently adapting the step size to use smaller learning rates near the fixed point.
+To ease comparison with previous work, we count the \emph{longest correct eigenvector streak} as introduced by~\citet{gemp2021eigengame}, which measures the number of eigenvectors that have been learned, in order, to within an angular threshold (e.g., $\pi/8$) of the true eigenvectors.
+We also measure how well the set of $\hat{v}_i$ captures the top-$k$ subspace with a normalized subspace distance: $1 - 1/k \cdot \Tr(U^*P) \in [0, 1]$ where $U^*=VV^{\dagger}$ and $P=\hat{V}\hat{V}^{\dagger}$~\citep{tang2019exponentially}.
+We provide additional experiments in Appendix~\ref{exp:synthetic}.